keleven-uk/pyBarcoAudit/README.md

 The program will scan a Excel spreadsheet of calibration dates and produce a usage report.

-Mainly an ecersie in using openpyxl.
+Mainly an exercise in using openpyxl.

 To install dependences pip -r requirments.txt

 usage: pyBarcoAudit.py [-h] [-s SOURCE]